SysKitTeam/docs-point/installation-and-configuration/deploy-to-azure/prerequisites/README.md

 ---
 description: >-
-  This article lists prerequisites that are necessary to install and configure SysKit Point in Azure environment.
+  This article lists prerequisites that are necessary to install and configure SysKit Point in the Azure environment.
 ---

 # Prerequisites